-Harford County Education Foundation helps build reading proficiency by sending backpacks of age and reading level appropriate books home with students who have the need to improve their reading skills.
+Harford County Education Foundation helps students build reading proficiency by sending backpacks of age and reading level appropriate books home with students who have the need to improve their reading skills.
 This past school year the Education Foundation provided 2200 backpacks with 10,000 leveled books and learning materials to students in need.